Chapter 48:

 The jelly sandals were acting like an insulator but she got the gist.

-At a pile of trash she worked on the hexagono board, reporting that with the a picture and a zip code.
+At a pile of trash, she worked on the hexagono board, reporting that with a picture and a zip code.

 'Please put a dumpster here. (*╹▽╹*) '

-Some stoners were preparing a substance in a dark ally.
+Some stoners were preparing a substance in a dark alley.

-Then she walked barefoot, the stones of the streets sucked the sun heat, redirecting it to the layer of the underground to boost the composting process.
-So the stone itself weren't hot on the feet.
+Then she walked barefoot, the stones of the streets sucked the sun's heat, redirecting it to the layer of the underground to boost the composting process.
+So the stone itself wasn't hot on the feet.
 Plus no one cared if someone walked barefoot.

 She remembered school days when some would walk in a barefoot parade to prove that the streets were clean.